clarke94/newstime/README.md

 ## Installation

-Open the root folder of the repository in a worksapce and install dependencies
+Open the root folder of the repository in a workspace and install the dependencies with npm

 ```
-npm i
+npm install
 ```

 ## Running the app